20 Aug OMG Pavlov! I Love Your Great Big FAIL!

 Without exception these techniques all provide a disruption factor to an active reconsolidation phase of a conditioned response, causing permanent extinction of the conditioned response.

 I use the acronym SDR (Sensory Disruption of Reconsolidation of conditioned responses) to describe the whole gamut of techniques and strategies that achieve extinction by that means.
+If EMDR were used effectively on the basis of sound theory (which currently it is not) it could be regarded as another SDR technique.

 Applications for SDR